Reading the australian federal version.Choose your state →

 What is this right?

 The Pharmaceutical Benefits Scheme (PBS) subsidises the cost of most prescription medicines in Australia.
-It is established under Part VII of the National Health Act 1953 and administered by Services Australia.
+It runs under Part VII of the National Health Act 1953, administered by Services Australia, and is one of the longest-running federal subsidy programs.

-• Concession card holders: up to $7.70 per prescription
+• Concession card holders: up to $7.70 per script

-• General patients: once you spend $1,637.20, the co-payment drops to the concession rate for the rest of the year
+• General patients: after $1,637.20, the co-payment drops to the concession rate for the rest of the year

-• Concession card holders: once you fill 48 prescriptions (or spend $369.60), PBS medicines become free for the rest of the year
+• Concession card holders: after 48 prescriptions (or $369.60), PBS medicines become free for the rest of the year

-Not every medicine is on the PBS.
-A medicine must be assessed by the Pharmaceutical Benefits Advisory Committee (PBAC) and listed on the PBS Schedule before it can be subsidised.
+Not every medicine sits on the PBS.
+A medicine has to be assessed by the Pharmaceutical Benefits Advisory Committee (PBAC) and listed on the PBS Schedule before it gets subsidised — and that listing process is where most of the slow public debates about new and expensive drugs play out.

 When does it apply?